holmesrichards/clock/README.md

 ### Run mode

 The module starts up in **run mode**.
 Here the display shows the tempo in BPM along with PPB.

+At the left, if the clock is running, there is a dot that flashes once per beat.

 At the lower left is also shown the tempo submode, INT or MM; see below.

-In this mode, while the internal clock is running:
+In this mode, while the internal clock is enabled:

 * Turning the encoder clockwise or counterclockwise raises or lowers the tempo.
 * Tapping the tactile button sets the tempo to match the time between the last two taps.